 We all have stress, and at times it can be overwhelming.
 Try these tips to manage it.
-Some of these topics are covered in more depth on other pages of this site.
+Some of these topics are covered in more depth on other pages of this site and in the following video by Jeena Cho, author of The Anxious Lawyer.

 Exercise.
 Try to exercise every day, even if it’s just a short walk around the block.